 Due to political unrest, the information on these pages may not reflect current conditions in the country.

 Yemen is a country located in the Middle East bordering the Arabian Sea, Gulf of Aden, and the Red Sea.
-Yemen has a strategic location on Bab el Mandeb, the strait linking the Red Sea and the Gulf of Aden, one of world's most active shipping lanes.
+Yemen has a strategic location on the Bab el-Mandeb, the strait linking the Red Sea and the Gulf of Aden, one of world's most active shipping lanes.
 Neighboring countries include Oman and Saudi Arabia.
-The government system is a republic.
-The chief of state is the President and the head of government is the Prime Minister.
-Yemen has a mixed economy in which there is limited private freedom but the economy remains highly controlled by the government.
-Yemen is a member of the Council of Arab Economic Council (CAEU).
+The government system is a republic; the chief of state is the president, and the head of government is the prime minister.
+Yemen has a mixed economy in which there is limited private freedom, but the economy remains highly controlled by the government.
+Yemen is a member of the League of Arab States (Arab League).